 The Community Action Partnership of Washington - Ramsey County has several programs that can help low to moderate income people make it through a difficult period.
 They offer the federal government funded Low Income Home Energy Assistance Program (LIHEAP), self-sufficiency programs, and energy conservation resources, job training, and other aid.

 One of the key goals of the Community Action Partnership of Washington County is on helping people gain stability and overcome poverty.
 For more details on their services, call them or click more information on Community Action Agency Washington County Minnesota.

-The Washington County Housing and Redevelopment Authority is a non-profit organization that offer foreclosure assistance and counseling, a once-a-month class (on foreclosures) and one-on-one mortgage councilors that help them with financial credit and deal with housing issues.
+The Washington County Housing and Redevelopment Authority is a non-profit organization that offer foreclosure assistance as well as counseling.
+There is a once-a-month class (on foreclosures) and one-on-one mortgage councilors that help them with financial credit as well as deal with housing issues.
 The authority can also go over additional ways to get mortgage help.

 In addition, if a homeowner has been the victim of a scam, the HRA can also direct them to the appropriate agency to report it to.
 This may be a state or government agency. the agency may be able to help them deal with the scam.
 Phone 651-458-0936.

-Family Means is a Stillwater and Washington County agency that provides individuals with access to financial programs.
+Family Means is a Stillwater and Washington County agency that provides individuals with access to debt as well as financial programs.
 Some of the services they provide include:

 - Bankruptcy advice - Learn the pros and cons of filing bankruptcy, and get advice on the process

 - Credit card and medical debt assistance - Get help with addressing outstanding debts.
 It can range from advice to pro-active negotiation.
 Learn about debt management plans and other programs.